Jorengarenar/css-beautify/README.md

 # CSS Beautifier

-Fork of Python version of CSS Beautifier, which does not depend on [jsbeautifier](https://pypi.org/project/jsbeautifier/)
+Fork of the Python version of CSS Beautifier, which does not depend on [jsbeautifier](https://pypi.org/project/jsbeautifier/)

 [Original code](https://github.com/beautify-web/js-beautify/tree/master/python/cssbeautifier)